-[50] The university argues that the IPC found in Order PO-3391 that the records described above related to workplace harassment/discrimination complaints and their associated investigations, and that they were about employment-related matters in which the institution (a university) had an interest, thus meeting part 3 of the test.
-The university goes on to argue that the approach taken in Order PO-3391 can be directly applied to the category 1 and 5 records in this appeal in particular, as the IPC has found that it is an employment-related matter for an employer to investigate complaints of workplace harassment.21 The university further submits that these records are analogous to the records in Order PO-3777, in which the IPC found that records relating to an investigation into workplace harassment complaints were excluded from the scope of the Act because they were about an employment-related matter.
+[53] The university argues that the IPC found in Order PO-3391 that the records described above related to workplace harassment/discrimination complaints and their associated investigations, and that they were about employment-related matters in which the institution (a university) had an interest, thus meeting part 3 of the test.
+The university goes on to argue that the approach taken in Order PO-3391 can be directly applied to the category 1 and 5 records in this appeal in particular, as the IPC has found that it is an employment-related matter for an employer to investigate complaints of workplace harassment.
+The university further submits that these records are analogous to the records in Order PO-3777, in which the IPC found that records relating to an investigation into workplace harassment complaints were excluded from the scope of the Act because they were about an employment-related matter.
+The university includes videos that were taken in a classroom/laboratory in category 5 of the records, submitting that its surveillance system consistently records over footage.
+These videos still exist, the university argues, because human resources made a request to protection services to capture certain portions of the video footage in relation to the appellant, which were then were used in subsequent discussions and/or communications about an ongoing employment-related matter involving the appellant.